unknownslayer/unknownslayer/README.md

 I served as the Community Manager for the Kruptos Security Club, where I organized and facilitated multiple cybersecurity hackathons and workshops aimed at educating students about the latest trends in cybersecurity.
 I successfully led initiatives that boosted member participation by 40%, creating a vibrant community of over 100 students who regularly engaged in hands-on learning activities.
 The workshops I organized covered topics such as ethical hacking, penetration testing, and network security, helping participants gain practical experience in real-world cybersecurity challenges.
 My leadership in the club not only promoted cybersecurity awareness but also fostered a community that prioritized continuous learning and professional development.<be>

 <h3>GamerFest Dublin</h3>
-Recently volunteered at Gamer Fest Ireland, setting up and configuring gaming systems for nba2K, COD, and Tekken.
+Recently volunteered at Gamer Fest Ireland, setting up and configuring gaming systems for NBA2K, COD, and Tekken.
 Collaborated with the event team to optimize system performance and ensure smooth operations throughout the weekend.
-Provided real-time technical support and troubleshooting issues.
+Provided real-time technical support and troubleshooted issues.
 This experience enhanced my technical and problem-solving skills in a dynamic event environment.
 <be>